 Reception and administration staff require access to your medical records in order to do their jobs.
 These members of staff are bound by the same rules of confidentiality as the medical staff.

 Information about the General Practioners and the practice required for disclosure under this act can be made available to the public.
 All requests for such information should be made to the office manager.

 In accordance with the Data Protection Act 1998 and Access to Health Records Act, patients may request to see their medical records.
 Such requests should be made through the office manager.
 No information will be released without the patient consent unless we are legally obliged to do so.

 We operate a Practice Complaints Procedure for dealing with complaints which meets national criteria.

-If, unfortunately, you have cause to complain, please contact the Practice Manager who will take appropriate action.
+If, unfortunately, you have cause to complain, please contact the office manager who will take appropriate action.
 We aim to deal with any problem both quickly and effectively.
 You will receive an acknowledgement within 2 working days, and an explanation within 10 working days.
 It would be helpful if you would inform us of any problems as soon as possible after the incident has taken place.

 In investigating a complaint, we aim to:

 If you are complaining on behalf of someone else, and in order to maintain patient confidentiality, we will require to know that you have their permission to do so.
 If you would prefer to talk to someone who is not involved, you can telephone or write to The Complaints Officer, NHS Highland, Raigmore Hospital, INVERNESS.
 Tel 704000.

 You will be given a prompt reply within 4 weeks of them receiving your complaint.
 Where there are good reasons why this cannot be achieved, you will be kept informed of progress.